adrianhopebailie/ilp-protocol-pxp/README.md

 PXP as specified here has been designed for WebSockets and QUIC.

+PXP assumes that the underlying transport is able to encapsulate complete PXP frames.
+Although the frame start and termination can be determined based on the length indicators in the encoding, both WebSockets and QUIC provide a convenient binary envelope for PXP frames.

 ## Framing

+The protocol is very simple as it leverages some of the existing fields in an ILP packet for protocol semantics.

+Frames either carry a correlation identifier as the first 4 octets OR leverage request/response matching features of the underlying transport.

+Each frame carries an ILP packet and variable length transport layer meta-data.

 PXP does not bind itself to an underlying message transport OR session establishment protocol but can use whatever is appropriate for the situation.